 Frequently Asked Questions - Basic Information

-You can get a blank financial disclosure form from the agency you serve, a county board of elections, or the Ohio Ethics Commission.
-You can also call the Commission and we can mail you a blank form.
+You can get a blank financial disclosure form from the agency you serve, a county board of elections, or on the Ohio Ethics Commission’s website.

 The Financial Disclosure Law is part of the Ohio Ethics Law, found in R.C.
 102.02.